 Wineries in Maine are unique.
 Our wines are as varied as the people who create them, but they all reflect the special terroir of Maine, whether you’re visiting the coast, the lakes region or the highlands.
 When wine tasting in Maine, you don't have to be an expert to enjoy wine--you just need to trust your own taste.
 You’re bound to find one you like along the Maine Wine Trail, a collection of over two dozen wineries, tasting rooms, vineyards and orchards.

 Wine tasting in Maine can be a choose-your-own adventure.
 Taste a variety of wines, meads, ciders and spirits along the Trail, or at a Maine Winery Guild event, the newest of which is Bangor’s Wine on the Waterfront in summer.
-It joins Portland’s Wine in the City event in fall and the annual Maine Open Winery Day in mid-September.
 No matter when you visit, you’ll find unique Maine vintages in specialty stores and markets throughout the state.